 Current OSHA rules allow a worker to refuse work in a very narrow set of circumstances, and can be confusing for workers to follow correctly.
-SB 907 does not create a new right but rather clarifies a worker's right to refuse work in dangerous situations that could cause death or serious injury and also clarifies this right for extreme natural disasters and evacuations.
+SB 907A does not create a new right but rather would clarify the existing right to refuse dangerous work by directing Oregon OSHA to develop rules that align with the federal rule.
+It would also protect workers from retaliation for exercising this right.

-SB 907 serves as connective tissue between existing rules, and complements perfectly the needed policy fixes as SB 592, which recently passed out of your committee.
+SB 907 serves as connective tissue between existing rules, such as the OSHA heat and smoke rules.
 As environmentalists, we support this bill because of its nexus between climate change, environmental threats, and threats to worker safety.
+SB 907 passed out of the state Senate with a bipartisan 21-8 vote on April 13.